Six recommended beaches in Okayama Prefecture. Enjoy summer to the fullest on the Seto Inland Sea beaches!

 access:

-Public transport: Approximately 20 minutes by taxi from JR Oku Station
+Public transport / Approximately 20 minutes by taxi from JR Oku Station

-4. Somma Beach (Bizen City)
+4. Outer Ring Beach (Bizen City)

-Beach opening period: Mid-July to mid-August 2024
+Beach season: Mid-July to mid-August 2026

-Location: Okayama Prefecture, Bizen City Prefecture
+Location: Okayama Prefecture, Hinase-cho, Hinase Bizen City, Okayama Prefecture

 access:

-By car: Approximately 15 minutes from Bizen IC on the Okayama Blue Line via Kakui Island
+By car: Approximately 15 minutes from Bizen IC on the Okayama Blue Line, via Kakui Island.

 5. Miyanoshita Beach (Bizen City)

-Beach opening period: Mid-July to mid-August 2024
+Beach season: Mid-July to mid-August 2026

-Location: Okayama Prefecture, Bizen City, Okayama Prefecture
+Location: Okayama Prefecture, Hinase-cho, Hinase Bizen City, Okayama Prefecture

 access:

-6. Shiraishi Island Beach (Kasaoka City )
+6. Shiraishi Island Beach (Kasaoka City)

 access: